Donald Trump Reportedly Considering ‘Victory’ Rally, Allies May Recruit Ivanka To Break The News He Lost

 Trump did something similar after his surprising win in the 2016 race, holding a series of events in the weeks after Election Day in key battleground states that went for him as well as some deep-red states.
 He continued to hold campaign events shortly after taking office.

-CNN reported that those close to Trump have grown worried that it may take an intervention to convince him that he had indeed lost the race.
+CNN reported that those close to Trump have grown worried that it may take an intervention to convince him that he has indeed lost the race.

 “Trump’s allies have grown concerned that someone is going to have to reckon with the President that his time in office is potentially coming to an end, though they have not decided who should be the one to do it,” the report noted.
 “There has been talk of potentially Jared Kushner or Ivanka Trump doing so, sources said.”